June Program Chair - Bob Ferguson

 - Mar 4, 2025 – A Legacy of Faith – Celebrating the History of the New Providence Presbyterian Church: We are fortunate to have the NPPC as our host, and Mike Ohlson, its unofficial historian, will share its history since its founding in 1737.
 He will present its milestones, memories, and mission.
 The church played an important role during the Revolutionary and Civil Wars and has become a provider of community services as part of its faith mission during its nearly three centuries in New Providence. [video]

 - Mar 18, 2025 – What’s Your Legacy? – Distinguished professional genealogist Randi Koenig will present an interactive genealogical lecture.
 She will cover tips, tricks, working with common names, overcoming brick walls, and strategies for success equally suitable for an advanced genealogical researcher or the casual researcher working on a family tree.
 Koenig is a principal of Legacy Genealogy Services and is a professional forensic genealogist with more than 15 years of professional experience in the Greater Metro NYC area.
-She often provides expert witness testimony in New York and New Jersey and conducts research around the globe. [in-person and on Zoom]
+She often provides expert witness testimony in New York and New Jersey and conducts research around the globe. [video to appear]

 February Program Chair – DJ Peron